apocylberry/Swing-Note/FUTURE.md

 // INSERT flips back and forth between overtype and standard type

+// • beside file name if unsaved changes are present
+1. When the document is entirely new and unsaved, put "Unsaved Document" in the title bar.
+When saved, change the title bar to the document name.
+1. When the document has unsaved changes, put a • to the right of the document name in the title bar.
+When saved, remove the •

 // Read STD OUT on dev tools?

-// • beside file name if unsaved changes are present

 // tab / shift tab on selected block performs indentation

-// Undo is broken.
-Again.

 // Line numbers off?
 Hide their ruler.